pombreda/ximenez/doc/README.txt

 plug-ins: collectors and actions.

 Ximenez ships with a set of `built-in plug-ins`_.
-You may also want to take a loo at the `exhaustive guide`_ to develop your own plug-ins.
+You may also want to take a look at the `exhaustive guide`_ to develop your own plug-ins.

 .. _built-in plug-ins: builtin-plugins.txt
 .. _exhaustive guide: develop-plugins.txt